Ruhollah Khomeini: Appearance and habits

 Khomeini was described as "slim", but athletic and "heavily boned".

-He was known for his punctuality:
+He was also known for his punctuality:

-Khomeini was also known for his aloofness and austere demeanor.
+Khomeini was known for his aloofness and austere demeanor.
 He is said to have had "variously inspired admiration, awe, and fear from those around him."
 His practice of moving "through the halls of the madresehs never smiling at anybody or anything; his practice of ignoring his audience while he taught, contributed to his charisma."

-Khomeini adhered to traditional beliefs of Islamic hygienical jurisprudence holding that things like urine, excrement, blood, wine, and also non-Muslims were some of eleven ritualistically "impure" things that physical contact with which while wet required ritual washing or Ghusl before prayer or salat.Mottahedeh, Roy, The Mantle of the Prophet: Religion and Politics in Iran, One World, Oxford, 1985, 2000, p.383 He is reported to have refused to eat or drink in a restaurant unless he knew for sure the waiter was a Muslim.
+Khomeini adhered to traditional beliefs of Islamic hygienical jurisprudence holding that things like urine, excrement, blood, wine, and also non-Muslims were some of the eleven ritualistically "impure" things that physical contact with which while wet required ritual washing or Ghusl before prayer or salat.
+He is reported to have refused to eat or drink in a restaurant unless he knew for sure the waiter was a Muslim.